RESEARCH: In the broadest sense of the word, research is the formal gathering of data, information and facts for the advancement of knowledge.

 Research on Our Program!

 While all components of the Pathways Parent Training Program are based on current research, the program itself has also been independently studied.
-Four articles have been published in peer reviewed journals.
-Three studies have been completed and a fourth large scale study is now being conducted—results are very promising.
+Two large scale studies have been completed and a third large scale study is now underway.
+Six peer reviewed publications are now available in scientific research journals including two in the Journal of Autism and Developmental Disorders.

-A large scale two year randomized study was recently completed.
-Two papers have been published on the preliminary results.
+The first large scale two year randomized study was completed in 2018.
+Two papers were published on the preliminary results.
 One published in Revista de Logopedia, Foneatría y Audiología, and the other, a mini review, in the Journal of Mental Health and Clinical Psychology.
 Results indicated “large and significant effects of the Pathways PTP on the early social pragmatic milestones that comprise the phase of shared emotions.
 Parents perceived that the intervention made positive changes in their children and their families.
 Pathways provides the intensity of services necessary for change in toddlers with ASD while simultaneously utilizing a U.S. state and federally funded compatible service delivery model for children under 3 years of age.
 Effective early ASD community-based programs, such as Pathways, are crucial to help states to offer cost-effective models, build capacity for their early evidence-based interventions, and break down barriers to timely intervention.”

 Astington, J. W., & Edward, M. J. (2010).
 The development of theory of mind in early childhood.
 Social Cognition in Infancy, 5, 16.